Diffusive limit approximation of pure-jump optimal stochastic control problems: Introduction

 with boundary condition $V(T,\cdot)=0$, possibly in the sense of viscosity solutions.
-From this characterization, standard numerical schemes follow, that allow one to estimate both the value function $V$ and the associated optimal control.
+From this characterization, standard numerical schemes follow that allow one to approximate both the value function $V$ and the associated optimal control.

-However, \eqref{eq: pde integro intro} is non-local and obtaining a precise estimation of the solution is highly time consuming as soon as the intensity $\lambda$ of $N$ is large.
-This is for instance the case for auctions on the web, {see e.g.~\cite{fernandez-tapia2017Optimal}}, that are posted almost in continuous time, and on which one would typically like to apply reinforcement learning technics based on the resolution of \eqref{eq: pde integro intro} for the current estimation of the parameters, leading to a possibly large number of resolutions for different sets of parameters.
-On the other hand, typical statistics show that it is possible to pass to a diffusive limit, see Section \ref{sec: exemple auction}.
-Namely, if one takes $\lambda$ of the form $\lambda=1/\epsilon$ and $b=\epsilon b^{1}+\sqrt{\epsilon} b^{2}$ with $\int b^{2}(\cdot,e)\nu(de)=0$, then a second order Taylor expansion on \eqref{eq: pde integro intro} implies that $V/\lambda$ converges as $\epsilon \to 0$ to the solution $\bar V$ of
+However, \eqref{eq: pde integro intro} is non-local and obtaining a precise approximation of the solution is highly time consuming as soon as the intensity $\lambda$ of $N$ is large.
+This is the case, for instance, for ad-auctions on the web, {see e.g.~\cite{fernandez-tapia2017Optimal}}, that are posted almost in continuous time, and on which one would typically like to apply reinforcement learning technics based on the resolution of \eqref{eq: pde integro intro} for the current estimation of the parameters, leading to a possibly large number of resolutions for different sets of parameters.
+On the other hand, when $\lambda$ is very large, it is tempting to approximate the original jump diffusion control problem by its asymptotic as $\lambda\to \infty$.
+In this paper, we consider the diffusive limit approximation.
+Namely, if one takes $\lambda$ of the form $\lambda=1/\epsilon$, with $\epsilon$ small, and $b=\epsilon b_{1}+\sqrt{\epsilon} b_{2}$ with $\int b_{2}(\cdot,e)\nu(\de e)=0$, then a second order Taylor expansion on \eqref{eq: pde integro intro} implies that $\epsilon V$ converges as $\epsilon \to 0$ to the solution $\bar V$ of

 The advantage of the above is that it is now a local equation which can be solved in a much more efficient way.
-Note that another possibility is to consider a first order expansion as in \cite{fernandez-tapia2017Optimal}, which corresponds to considering a fluid limit, but is less precise.
+Note that another possibility is to consider a first order expansion as in \cite{fernandez-tapia2017Optimal}, which corresponds to considering a fluid limit, but this is less precise.